-Timeframe: Continue implementation of the ERAP program 2022-2023, and The City of Oakland to issue a Request for Proposals and award a contract to a homeless prevention program provider(s) by mid-2023.

-Objective: The City of Oakland will continue to implement a homeless prevention program that includes emergency financial assistance, legal support and wrap around services.
-The program will be an extension of previous homeless prevention programs such as Keep Oakland Housed, Oakland Housing Secure, and the Emergency Rental Assistance Program.

 Goal 2.
-Preserve and Improve Existing Affordable Housing Stock

-Oakland's existing affordable housing stock is an important resource for the city's lower- and moderate-income population.
+Preserve and Improve Existing Affordable Housing Stock Oakland's existing affordable housing stock is an important resource for the city's lower- and moderate-income population.
 Housing preservation means retaining existing built affordable housing and extending its affordability for current and future tenants.
-Preventing the loss of valuable existing affordable housing units is a cost-effective way of maintaining this resource as well as keeping existing residents who may be more vulnerable to increasing cost pressures in their homes.
+Preventing the loss of valuable existing affordable units is a cost-effective way of maintaining this resource as well as keeping existing residents who may be more vulnerable to increasing cost pressures in their homes.

-Oakland has numerous preservation policies in place already, including rehabilitation programs for low-income homeowners, demolition and condo conversion restrictions, resale controls to preserve affordability, and regular inspections of City-assisted affordable housing stock.
-A primary task of City staff will be to enforce and maintain these policies over the coming cycle.
-In addition, the City has identified areas where it may seek to expand preservation strategies, such as through a proactive inspection program for non-restricted housing stock, environmental remediation programs, and policies to facilitate acquisition of properties by tenants and mission-driven nonprofits.
-These strategies are described below.

 Preservation, improvement, and maintenance also have health and equity co-benefits-addressing housing habitability issues can help to narrow inequitable racial and ethnic gaps in substandard housing conditions and reduce the burden of maintenance challenges for lower-income homeowners.
 This goal includes policies and actions that conserve and improve existing housing stock.

-This goal sets forth several policies and actions that will advance fair housing in Oakland though actions that physically rehabilitate housing units, reduce displacement by deepening and/or extending affordability, and ensure Oakland residents are able to remain in their communities and enjoy new amenities and benefits.
-Physical rehabilitation of housing also improves the environmental determinants of health, thereby advancing the City's Environmental Justice goals.
-As discussed in Appendices B and D, BIPOC residents of Oakland are disproportionately impacted by substandard housing issues.
+HOW THIS GOAL AFFIRMATIVELY FURTHERS FAIR HOUSING This goal sets forth several policies and actions that will advance fair housing in Oakland.
+Actions that physically rehabilitate housing units and make other safety improvements to the existing housing stock reduce displacement and ensure longtime residents are able to enjoy new community amenities.
+This physical rehabilitation also improves the environmental determinants of health, thereby advancing the City's Environmental Justice goals.
+Further, as discussed in Appendices B and D, BIPOC residents of Oakland are disproportionately impacted by substandard housing issues.
 Actions contained within this goal will reduce the prevalence of these substandard housing issues citywide.
 Universal design strategies will also increase housing access for seniors and people with disabilities.

-Actions that preserve the affordability of existing homes play a key role in preventing displacement and allowing lower-income and BIPOC tenants to remain in place despite the displacement pressures in their neighborhoods.
-These actions range from resale controls to demolition and conversion protections.
-A Community Opportunity to Purchase/Tenant Opportunity to Purchase Act, if adopted, would allow for tenants to access the wealth building and stability benefits of homeownership.
+Further, actions that preserve the affordability of existing homes also play a key role in preventing displacement and allowing lower-income and BIPOC tenants to remain in place despite the gentrification of their neighborhoods.
+These actions include range from resale controls to demolition and conversion protections.
+A Community Opportunity to Purchase/Tenant Opportunity to Purchase Act, if adopted, would allow for tenants to access the wealth building and stability of benefits of homeownership.
 Historic preservation actions also preserve cultural institutions and history that would otherwise be at risk of loss due to gentrification.

-POLICY 2.1 EXISTING HOUSING STOCK IMPROVEMENT

-Action 2.1.1: Support home rehabilitation programs.
+POLICY 2.1 EXISTING HOUSING STOCK IMPROVEMENT Action 2.1.1: Support home rehabilitation programs.

-The City will expand housing rehabilitation assistance to very low- and low-income homeowners to address code violations, repair major building systems in danger of failure, abate lead-based paint hazards, conduct minor home repairs for seniors, and perform or fund emergency repairs.
-Per the Council-adopted target of 100 percent building electrification by 2040 (Equitable Climate Action Plan (ECAP) Action B-2) and energy resilience for all (ECAP Action A-2), the City will pursue resources to integrate holistic building electrification, onsite renewable energy, and energy storage into these programs where possible, and combining building electrification improvements with other improvements for health, safety, and livability.
-Per the ECAP, electrification refers to the replacement of methane (aka "natural") gas systems and appliances with efficient, effective, all-electric alternatives, such as heat pumps or induction cooking.
-Electrification is intended to be permanent: to meet the Council's 2040 target, buildings switching away from gas to efficient electric systems and appliances should not later add gas infrastructure or appliances.
-Some of the programs currently operated by the City of Oakland or its partners include: